alegrigoriev/hg2git/README.md

 If a pattern is prefixed with an exclamation mark '`!`', it means this pattern is excluded from ignore (negative match).

+First, glob patterns in the directive under `<MapBranch>` section are matched against paths.

+Then glob patterns in the directive under `<Default>` or `<Project>` section are matched against paths.
 All `<IgnoreFiles>` definitions from `<Default>` are processed *after* all sections in `<Project>`.

-The program matches relative paths (in the branch worktree) against each in sequence, until a match is found.
+The program matches paths against each glob pattern in sequence, until a match is found.
 If it's a negative match (the pattern is prefixed with '`!`'), the file is not ignored.

 Mapping Mercurial usernames{#Mapping-HG-usernames}